 Liquidity is the ability to meet current and future financial obligations.
 Territorial Savings Bank's primary sources of funds consist of deposit inflows, cash balances at the FRB, loan and security repayments, advances from the FHLB, securities sold under agreements to repurchase, proceeds from loan and security sales and principal repayments on securities.
+We also have the capability of securitizing mortgage loans that conform to Freddie Mac loan underwriting standards into mortgage-backed securities.
+These securities can either be sold or pledged as collateral for public deposits and borrowings to increase the Bank's cash on hand.
 While maturities and scheduled amortization of loans and securities are predictable sources of funds, deposit flows and mortgage prepayments are greatly influenced by general interest rates, economic conditions and competition.
 We have established an Asset/Liability Management Committee, consisting of our President and Chief Executive Officer, our Vice Chairman and Co-Chief Operating Officer, our Senior Vice President and Chief Financial Officer and our Vice President and Controller, which is responsible for establishing and monitoring our liquidity targets and strategies in order to ensure that sufficient liquidity exists for meeting the borrowing needs and deposit withdrawals of our customers as well as unanticipated contingencies.
-We believe that we have enough sources of liquidity to satisfy our short- and long-term liquidity needs as of December 31, 2017.
+We believe that we have enough sources of liquidity to satisfy our short- and long-term liquidity needs as of December 31, 2019.